andreastselios/Aviation-Apps/README.md

 # Aviator's Companion

-A helper app for pilots, for iOS and Android.
-For more info, please check **Wiki.**
+A helper app for pilots, for Android (hopefully and in iOS).

 Build with Corona SDK (http://www.coronalabs.com)